 Family history Similarly, if you’re a fan of local or family history, think about what you have right on your doorstep – old buildings, marketplaces, religious buildings etc. You could even investigate your own family history; it all counts as 'history' and you might find out something interesting!

 Spotify: BBC Radio 4’s ‘In Our Time: History’ 🔗 🌟 This is a long running series with a huge archive, where Melvyn Bragg interviews 3 expert academics about a particular historical topic.

-Spotify: Dan Snow’s ‘History Hit’ 🔗 This podcast offers interesting takes by this popular historian.
+Spotify: Dan Snow’s ‘History Hit’ 🔗 Interesting takes and interviews on various topics by this popular historian.

 Spotify: Mike Duncan’s ‘History of Rome’ 🔗 An introduction to the ancient city of Rome.

 Spotify: Mike Duncan’s ‘Revolutions’ 🔗 This looks at different social upheavals in history.